MRaufQureshi/QA-technical-tasks/README.md

 🤌 Hi there,

-Skeleton and body implementation of basic user journey using WebdriverIO + Jasmine + TypeScript + TSLINT + Spec Reporting.
+Skeleton and body implementation of basic user journey using WebdriverIO + Jasmine + Docker + TypeScript + TSLINT + Spec Reporting.

 Extra implementation but not used Axios + Appium (android)